Frederick Douglass: Death

 On February 20, 1895, Douglass attended a meeting of the National Council of Women in Washington, D.C.
 During that meeting, he was brought to the platform and received a standing ovation.
-Shortly after he returned home, Douglass died of a massive heart attack.
-He was 77.
+Shortly after he returned home, Douglass died of a heart attack.
+Because the exact date of his birth is unclear, he would have been either 76 or 77 — 76 if he were born after February 20, 1818, or 77 if he were born before or on February 20th, 1818.

 His funeral was held at the Metropolitan African Methodist Episcopal Church.
 Although Douglass had attended several churches in the nation's capital, he had a pew here and had donated two standing candelabras when this church had moved to a new building in 1886.
-He also gave many lectures there, including his last major speech, "The Lesson of the Hour."
+He also gave many lectures there, including his last major speech, "The Lessons of the Hour".

 Thousands of people passed by his coffin to show their respect.
-United States Senators and Supreme Court judges were pallbearers.
-Jeremiah Rankin, President of Howard University, delivered "a masterly address".
+United States senators and Supreme Court justices were pallbearers.
+Jeremiah Rankin, president of Howard University, delivered "a masterly address".
 A letter from Elizabeth Cady Stanton was read.
 The Secretary of the Haitian Legation "expressed the condolence of his country in melodious French."

 Douglass's coffin was transported to Rochester, New York, where he had lived for 25 years, longer than anywhere else in his life.
 His body was received in state at City Hall, flags were flown at half mast, and schools adjourned.
-He was buried next to Anna in the Douglass family plot of Mount Hope Cemetery, Rochester's premier memorial park.
+He was buried next to Anna in the Douglass family plot of Mount Hope Cemetery.
 Helen was also buried there, in 1903.
 His grave is, with that of Susan B. Anthony, the most visited in the cemetery.
-A marker, erected by the University of Rochester and other friends, describes him as "escaped slave, abolitionist, suffragist, journalist and statesman, founder of the Civil Rights Movement in America".
+A marker, erected by the University of Rochester and other friends, describes him as "escaped slave, abolitionist, suffragist, journalist and statesman.
+Founder of the civil rights movement in America".